 - i.
-Laboratories wanting to work with GMOs/LMOs need permission from the Ministry of Environment and Forest, Government of the People's Republic of Bangladesh.
-Such permission will be given according to the Biosafety level of the organisms to be experimented with.
-Permission to work for required Biosafety level will be asked through the respective IBC and designated according to tables (or organisms) specified in the Annex-1 & Annex. -4.
-Once applications are made by a laboratory, permission needs to be given within 45 days.
-After permission is given, the specific laboratories will be registered accordingly (with respect to Biosafety level) by the member secretary, NCB. - ii.
-Permission for each specific import for laboratory work at all levels of safety will not be required.
-NCB will only need to be informed about import of BL-2, BL-3 or BL-4 organisms.
-If required, the NCB will inform customs at the port of entry about permission to import GMOs/LMOs. - iii.
-The written application for permission to work with GMOs/LMOs shall respond to all items listed in items 3.1.9.1-3.1.9.4. - iv.
+Laboratories wanting to work with GMOs need permission from the NCB under the Ministry of Environment and Forests, Government of the People's Republic of Bangladesh.
+Such permission will be given according to the biosafety level of the organisms to be experimented with.
+Permission to work for required biosafety level will be asked through the respective IBC and designated according to tables (or organisms) specified in the Annex-1 and Annex -4.
+Once applications are made by a laboratory, permission needs to be given within 90 days.
+After permission is given, the specific laboratories will be registered accordingly (with respect to biosafety level) by the member secretary, NCB. - ii.
+Permission for each specific import of microorganisms for laboratory work at all levels of safety will not be required.
+NCB will only need to be informed about import of BL-2, BL-3 or BL-4 microorganisms.
+If required, the NCB will inform customs at the port of entry about permission to import GMOs. - iii.
+The written application for permission to work with GMOs shall respond to all items listed in items 3.1.9.1-3.1.9.4. - iv.
 Laboratories permitted to work with GMOs/LMOs have to follow the principles of Good Laboratory Practice (GLP) (Annex.-2). - v.
 All laboratories have to follow the rules and regulations covered by the Ministry of Commerce during the import of any material related to biotechnology.